-The tenant must tell Housing SA about any income they earn from running the business.
+The tenant tells Housing SA about any income they earn from running the business.

 If the tenant pays market rent, the income earned won’t affect their rent.

-If the tenant pays a subsidised rent, they must provide proof of their household's income, including income earned from the business.
-Housing SA will recalculate the rent amount in line with the Rent policy.
+If the tenant pays a subsidised rent, they must provide proof of their household’s income including income earned from the business.
+Housing SA recalculates the rent in line with the Rent policy.

 Running a business that hasn’t been approved or doesn’t comply

-If a tenant runs a business from home without Housing SA's approval, or it doesn't comply with Housing SA's conditions, is a breach of their lease agreement.
+If a tenant runs a business from home without Housing SA’s approval, or it doesn’t comply with Housing SA’s conditions, it’s a breach of their lease agreement.

-When visiting a tenant, Housing SA will check if a business:
+When visiting a tenant, Housing SA checks if a business:

 - is being carried out at the property